 Riga is Latvia’s vibrant capital – home to around 650,000 people, around a third of the country’s population.

-The city sits where Daugava River meets the Baltic Sea.
-Riga was founded in, 1158 by German Traders and the city is today the largest city in the Baltics.
+The city sits where the Daugava River meets the Baltic Sea.
+Riga was founded in 1158 by German Traders, and the city is today the largest city in the Baltics.

-During ancient times it was a popular trading centre for the Vikings on route to Byzantium, before becoming a major port for the Hanseatic League.
+During ancient times it was a popular trading center for the Vikings on route to Byzantium before becoming a major port for the Hanseatic League.

 To this day, you can see remnants of the ancient city in Old Town Vecrīga with its labyrinth alleyways and medieval buildings.

-However, this is a city which has moved with the times; it also boasts Art Nouveau architecture, 19th-century wooden houses, pretty parks, museums and markets.
+However, this is a city that has moved with the times; it also boasts Art Nouveau architecture, 19th-century wooden houses, pretty parks, museums and markets.

-Latvia and Riga are perfect long weekend destination to go to the dentist to fix your teeth, to go shopping, or just to relax and try the local food, and alcohol since the price is much lower than in western Europe.
+Riga, Latvia, is the perfect long weekend destination to go to the dentist to fix your teeth, to go shopping, or just to relax and try the local food and alcohol since the price for all these activities is much lower than in western Europe.

-Most of the city’s sights are located in or around the Old Town, So Riga is a perfect city yo walk around a discover by foot.
-If not in the old city so are the other cites just a short walk away.
+Most of the city’s sights are located in or around Riga Old Town, so it’s the perfect city to discover on foot.

-If you don’t like walking too much, you can always do a beer stop in one of the hundreds of bars and restaurants that are dotted around the old town.
+And if you get tired of walking, you can always do a beer stop in one of the hundreds of bars and restaurants that are dotted around the Old Town.

 Top Things To See And Do In Riga.